loading

 Self-Study Modules and Sections

-3. Addresses the diagnosis and management of complications that may arise in person with chronic HCV infection and cirrhosis, including ascites, spontaneous bacterial peritonitis, varicies, hepatic encephalopathy, and referral for liver transplantation.
+3. Explore how to diagnosis and manage complications that may arise with chronic hepatitis C infection, including ascites, bacterial peritonitis, varicies, and hepatic encephalopathy.
+Also learn about referral for liver transplantation evaluation.

-5. Reviews simplified HCV treatment for all HCV genotypes and how to treat persons with prior HCV treatment experience, cirrhosis, or acute HCV infection.
+5. Learn about simplified HCV treatment for all HCV genotypes and how to treat persons with prior HCV treatment experience, cirrhosis, or acute HCV infection.

 Core Competencies for the Hepatitis C Online